 Events

 Both Tarrant and Dallas County are packed with things to do and destinations to visit.
 Weekday and Saturday events at American Airlines Center in Dallas are served by regularly scheduled eastbound and westbound train trips.
-Events at Dickies Arena and Bass Performance Hall in Fort Worth are also served by regularly scheduled eastbound and westbound trips via bus connection at Fort Worth Central Station.
+Events at Dickies Arena, Fort Worth Stockyards, and Bass Performance Hall in Fort Worth are also served by regularly scheduled eastbound and westbound trips via bus connection at Fort Worth Central Station.

 Dallas Stars and Dallas Mavericks: A westbound train will depart Victory Station (AA Center) 20 minutes after the end of ALL Dallas Stars and Dallas Mavericks games that begin after 6:00 p.m., Monday – Saturday.
 These trains will be noted on the events schedule below with this designation: (+20)